Epithelioid cell: History of scientific research

 The first mention of epithelioid cells as a specific cell form occurred in the 19th century in the works of Robert Koch and Victor André Cornil, who believed the leukocytes to be the originators of the epithelioid cells of tuberculosis.
 In experiments on rabbits, Alexandre Yersin (1888) and Amédée Borrel (1893) showed that epithelioid cells are formed from blood mononuclear leukocytes.
 The main patterns of epithelioid cell formation were first described in the first half of the 20th century by Lewis M. (1925).
 This researcher showed that blood monocytes in cell cultures of mixed blood leukocytes of Avian (taken from adult fowl as well as from embryos of various ages), mice, and humans, when cultured in vitro, are transformed into typical macrophages and epithelioid cells, followed by the formation of giant multinucleated cells.
-The formation of epithelioid-type cells was noted by Lewis M. on the 2nd–3rd day of the cultivation of leukocytes.
-Later in a study of a similar plan, Jerry S. and Weiss L. (1966), when using cultures of mixed blood leukocytes of chicken (separated from cardiac blood of Rhode Island Red) and electron microscopy, showed that the transformation of monocytes of chicken in epithelioid cells begins in culture on 3–4 days and ends on 5–6 days.
+The formation of epithelioid-type cells was noted by Lewis M. on the second to third day of the cultivation of leukocytes.
+Later in a study of a similar plan, Jerry S. and Weiss L. (1966), when using cultures of mixed blood leukocytes of chicken (separated from cardiac blood of Rhode Island Red) and electron microscopy, showed that the transformation of monocytes of chicken in epithelioid cells begins in culture on three to four days and ends on five to six days.
 Since all previous researchers have indicated that epithelioid cells are formed from monocytes, and monocytes and macrophages were combined into a single mononuclear phagocyte system, Van Furth et al. (1972), referring to the work of Sutton J. and Weiss L. (1966), formally attributed epithelioid cells to the mononuclear phagocyte system.
 However, they did not specify exactly from which cells of the mononuclear phagocyte system epithelioid cells originate.
 At the same time, they came to the very cautious conclusion that "the epithelioid cells occurring in these lesions also arise from monocytes or macrophages."
 Adams D. (1976), believing that epithelioid cells are the final stage of cell differentiation of the cells of the mononuclear phagocyte system, formulated the concept of cytomorphogeesis of epithelioid cells according to which epithelioid cells are regarded as a derivative of activated macrophages (which is still held by most researchers at the present time). Не based on the assumption that "upon stimulation, macrophages mature further into immature epithelioid cells and ultimately into mature epithelioid cells."
 Rhee et al. (1979), in experiments on rats using the method of electron microscopy, showed that one of the main cytomorphological features of epithelioid cells that distinguish these cells from macrophages is the presence of characteristically specific granules in them, which they called epithelioid cell granules.
 Based on their own data, they supported the concept of epithelioid cell cytomorphogenesis, according to which epithelioid cells are regarded as a derivative of activated macrophages.
-Later, Turk JL and Narayanan RB (1982) proposed to distinguish two types of epithelioid cells in the study: "vesicular" and "secretory" epithelioid cells.
-It is suggested that "vesicular epithelioid cells could develop from "secretory" epithelioid cells by a process of degeneration.
+Later, Turk JL and Narayanan RB (1982) proposed to distinguish two types of epithelioid cells in the study: vesicular and secretory epithelioid cells.
+It is suggested that vesicular epithelioid cells could develop from secretory epithelioid cells by a process of degeneration.
 In search of immunological mechanisms affecting the formation of epithelial cells, Cipriano et al. (2003) obtained data indicating the possible influence of IL-4 on the formation of a phenotype in macrophages that is similar to the phenotype of epithelioid cells.
-However, not all the results of research devoted to the study of the laws and mechanisms of cytomorphogenesis of epithelioid cells fit into the concept of the origin of epithelioid cells from macrophages.
+Not all the results of research devoted to the study of the laws and mechanisms of cytomorphogenesis of epithelioid cells fit into the concept of the origin of epithelioid cells from macrophages.
 Deimann J. and Fahimi H. (1980) showed that epithelioid cells in granulomas, induced in the rat liver by injection of glucan, beta-1,30-polyglucose, are formed not from Kupffer cells, mature differentiated macrophages, but from blood monocytes.